bluerobotics/BlueESC/README.md

 avrdude -c [programmer] -p m8 -U lfuse:w:0x3f:m -U hfuse:w:0xca:m
 ```

-The Rev4 version of the board does not include an ISP header or pads.
-The microcontroller must be flashed with a special tool that connect directly to the microcontroller pins.
+The Rev5 version of the board does not include an ISP header or pads.
+The microcontroller must be flashed with a special tool that connects directly to the microcontroller pins.
 Make sure that the board is powered when programming.

 ##Firmware Flashing Through Bootloader

-Once the ESC has had the firmware (including bootloader) flashed the first time, it can be reprogrammed subsequently through the PWM input pin using a programmer like the [Turnigy USB Linker](http://www.hobbyking.com/hobbyking/store/__10628__turnigy_usb_linker_for_aquastar_super_brain.html) or the [AfroESC Programmer](http://www.hobbyking.com/hobbyking/store/__39437__afro_esc_usb_programming_tool.html).
+Once the ESC has had the firmware (including bootloader) flashed the first time, it can be reprogrammed subsequently through the PWM input pin using a programmer like the [Turnigy USB Linker](http://www.hobbyking.com/hobbyking/store/__10628__turnigy_usb_linker_for_aquastar_super_brain.html).
 This can be done through the Makefile in the **tgy** project as follows.

 ```bash
 make program_tgy_bluesc